davcri/Unibox-Ajax/README.md

 **Unibox is not maintained anymore**

 It was created for a University course about Web Programming.
-The purpose of this webapp was to practice with web technologies such as PHP, MySQL, JavaScript and the principles of software engineering (MVC pattern).
+The purpose of this webapp was to practice with web technologies such as PHP, MySQL, JavaScript, HTML, CSS and the principles of software engineering (MVC pattern).

 ---